ISSUES IN CAPITAL MARKET ECONOMICS

 Weekly Assignments/Presentations: Starting with Class 5; students will make 10 minute powerpoint presentations on a listed topic.
 These presentations may be done with teams up to 3 members.
 The powerpoint slides should be printed and turned in.
 The aim of the presentation is to summarize the material (or the most important parts of it) in ways that best communicate it to the other students using cut/past graphics, data, bullets.
 Remember, more is not always better.
 Clear, accurate -- keep those words in mind along with emphasizing connections to background economic ideas (this isn't journalism class, it's econ).
 You are encouraged to refer to other sources that may enhance your understanding and presentation.
 There will be 2 graduate teams with more difficult material (some weeks).

-Students with disabilities who require accomodations (academic adjustments and/or auxilary aids or services) for this course must first contact the Office of Student Disability Services in DUC A-200.
+Students with disabilities who require accomodation (academic adjustments and/or auxilary aids or services) for this course must first contact the Office of Student Disability Services in DUC A-200.
+Last day to drop the course with a W is listed in the WKU Academic Calendar.

 Note: If a link is dead, please email me as soon as possible.
 Use Wikipedia, Investopedia, or similar sources to look up terms and concepts